PaulFurlet/SamsungMotionPhotoExtractor/README.md

 * {FileName}_cut.mp4

 ## Notes
-Work is done by searching **MotionPhoto_Data** string marker and splitting file on two by it.
+Work is done by searching **MotionPhoto_Data** string marker and splitting original file on two files by it.